Streetcars in North America: Heritage streetcar systems

-New heritage streetcar systems providing daily, year-round service included ones opened in Seattle (the Waterfront Streetcar – opened in 1982, but closed in 2005), Galveston (1988, service suspended in 2008 after Hurricane Ike), but reopened in 2021, Dallas (McKinney Avenue Transit Authority) (1989), Memphis (1993) and Kenosha, Wisconsin (2000).
+New heritage streetcar systems providing daily, year-round service included ones opened in Seattle (the Waterfront Streetcar – opened in 1982, but closed in 2005), Galveston (1988; service suspended in 2008 after Hurricane Ike, but reopened in 2021), Dallas (M-Line Trolley) (1989), Memphis (1993) and Kenosha, Wisconsin (2000).
 Other new heritage streetcar lines have opened in Tampa in 2002 and Little Rock in 2004.
 All of these were newly constructed systems, but all have been served by historic streetcars or replicas of historic streetcars.
 The El Paso Streetcar is a new heritage system that opened in November 2018, using six restored PCC streetcars that have survived from the city's previous streetcar system, which closed in 1974, but serving a new route.

 Systems offering regular public transit

 The following two tables list all of the currently operating heritage streetcar systems offering regular public transit service: